What sort of movement have you lost or gained since you were a child, and what development/changes were the most difficult for you?

 I think I’m being kind when I offer no reply and in some cases this is the best way I can respond.
 I might feel hurt or frustrated or misunderstood and the words that come to mind may not be loving.
 As soon as I leave, I can find myself venting those feelings and frustrations.

-And I realize and wonder for the next time…is there a right way to say, “I know I look different on the outside, but I have a brain that works normal, a mouth that opens too quickly at times and not fast enough other times, and we are far more similar than you might imagine.
+And I realize and wonder for the next time…is there a right way to say, “I know I look different on the outside, but I have a brain that works like normal, a mouth that opens too quickly at times and not fast enough other times, and we are far more similar than you might imagine.
 Let’s be friends.
 I’ll show you my world if you let me enter yours.“?